skupperproject/skupper-router/decisions/0003-move-router-annotations-to-custom-section.md

 ## Context

 The skupper-router includes routing and state meta-data in each message transferred between interior routers.
 This meta-data is merged into the message annotations section.
-This is implmentation is both expensive and complicated.
+This implementation is both expensive and complicated.
 In the interest of removing complexity from the router and increasing inter-router throughput, it has been decided to move this meta-data into a custom message section that is prepended to the message.

 ## Decision